Nicceboy/pobdocker/README.md

 On second run, the volume is detected and already installed binary is executed, and PoB can be used.

+# Troubleshooting

+Wayland users might have problems if UID of the current user is not 1000.
+Container image should be rebuild to match the UID of the current user to allow using the X11-unix socket for display to work.

 # Licence

 MIT